WildernessLabs/Documentation/docs/Guides/Meadow_Basics/IO/Digital/Protocols/index.md

 |  **[UART](/Guides/Meadow_Basics/IO/Digital/Protocols/UART)** (RS232 Serial)  | Slow  | No | 2 | Used for communication between boards or with computers. |
 | **[CAN](/Guides/Meadow_Basics/IO/Digital/Protocols/CAN)** |
 | **[I2S](/Guides/Meadow_Basics/IO/Digital/Protocols/I2S)** (Integrated Inter-IC Sound Bus) |

+# IByteCommunications

+For both I2C and SPI, even though the hardware standard is slightly different, the